UniPiTechnology/evok/README.md

     http://your.pi.ip.address:88

-It will show you something like this

-todo: gif

 The example web interface is using websocket to receive all events from the UniPi and controls the UniPi device via the REST api.

 ## REST API: